geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-12/meeting-transcript.md

 I can do it for training after lab pass.

 ##### **Geohot** [[00:30:24](https://www.youtube.com/watch?v=_FVcMAtePJ4&t=1824)]
-Oh, while we're talking about CI benchmark, I'd like to get, we should make cron jobs to do the beam search for BERT and stuff.
+Oh, while we're talking about CI benchmark, I'd like to get, we should make cron jobs to do the BEAM search for BERT and stuff.
 Yeah, I remember we discussed this probably exactly one year ago.
 Well, now it's more serious.
 It looks easy in GitHub Actions.